 Mission: Publish high quality magazine content for our readers to generate profits for our company.

 Results: Printing deadlines are met with approval from publishing and advertisers.
 Content increases in quality with each volume, and readership will have increased with the quality.

 Make a list of all the tools at your disposal.
 What do you already have to accomplish your mission?
 The list should include team members, assets, resources, and timeframes.

 Team members are any persons involved and devoted to the completion of the mission.

 Assets are the tools you already have and can leverage.
-Assets include things like office spaces, computers, and more.
+Assets include things like office spaces, computers, software applications, and more.

 Resources are the potential tools and means you have available.
 Resources include things like budgets and contacts.